fasrc/ceph_rsnapshot/README.md

 This will ssh to the ceph node ("source") and gather a list of vm images to backup (runs gathernames).
 Then it will iterate over that list, connecting to the ceph node to export each one in turn to qcow in a temp directory, and then running rsnapshot to backup that one qcow, then connecting again to the ceph node to remove the temp qcow.

-VM backup images go into /<vm backup base path>/<pool>/<image name>/<daily.NN>/<image-name>.qcow2
+The qcow images go into (on the backup node): <BACKUP_BASE_PATH>/<POOL>/<image-name>/<daily.NN>/<image-name>.qcow2

-This will also rotate orphaned images that no longer exist on the source (by running rsnap with an empty source), so they will roll off after retain_interval.
+This script will also rotate orphaned images that no longer exist on the source (by running rsnap with an empty source), so they will roll off after retain_interval.

-Errors log to /var/log/ceph-rsnapshot and print to stdout.
+Errors log to /var/log/ceph-rsnapshot/ (or LOG_BASE_PATH) and print to stdout.

 Parameters: